probcomp/developer/README.md

 ### Using a remote server as a Docker host

+If you are using a remote server as a Docker host you will need to ensure that your user is a part of the `docker` group.
+See the [post-install steps for Linux from the official Docker documentation](https://docs.docker.com/install/linux/linux-postinstall/) for details.

-If you are using a remote server as a Docker host you will need to make whichever port is mapped to the remote host system (`8888` by default) to your local machine.
+If you are using a remote server as a Docker host and will be using the Jupyter notebook interface you will need to make whichever port is mapped to the remote host system (`8888` by default) accessible by the machine on which you will be running your web browser.
 The easiest way to do this is via [local port forwarding](https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding#Local_Port_Forwarding).